northgrove/AzureSecurityTraining/Defender4Cloud-v2/Modules/Module 24.1 - AI Workloads adv.md

    a.
 The Data and AI security overview section displays your cloud data and AI estate for each cloud.
    ![image](../Images/dataAndAIOverview.png)
    b.
 Each of these items is selectable and will take you to a drill down for that specific item.

 2. Cloud Security Explorer

    a.
 Cloud Security Explorer is a powerful tool within MDC that allows users to proactively identify and manage security risks across multi-cloud environments

    b.
+In the search tool, look for any deployd AI models.
+Create a Search for "AI & ML" -> select "AI Model endpoints" click done and search
+      Click on the model.
+Is there any Recommendations active for that model?

+   c.
+Go back to the Cloud Security Explorer.
 In the search tool, start typing `Used for `.
 While you are typing, you will see two insights; `Used for AI` and `Used for AI grounding`
    ![image](../Images/usedForAI.png)

-   c.
+   d.
 Select one and search.
 If you have results, click `View Details` and you can get a description and the evidence of 'why' we claim that this resource is in the results.

+3. Recommendations

+   a.
+Browse to the [recommendations page](https://portal.azure.com/#view/Microsoft_Azure_Security/SecurityMenuBlade/~/5) in Defender for Cloud.
+The Active Recommendations are shown with highest risk level first.

+   b.
+Click on the top Recommendation

+   c.
+Look through the remediation steps.

+   d.
+In "Recommendation owner and set due date", assign this recommendation to your self (any aidemo# user). set a proper due date.

 ### a DevOps perspective to Security recommendations